qwabena37/Studyhub-frontend/README.md

 # React + Vite
+Introduction
+We use to walk several miles to homes of friends to study and collaborate on projects.
+The rise of tech has come to eradicate this problem.
+StudyHub provides the platform to resolve this issue digitally.
+The Frontend StudyHub is the user interface of the StudyHub platform where students, teachers, and admins can interact with the system.
+It is a responsive, user-friendly web application.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.